antonabrosimov/react-online-shop/README.md

 # Online Shop

 _This project is developing online shop application which is dedicated to CBD and hemp.
 We all deserve relaxation, so I want to give some part of it.
-Enjoy CND with me!_
+Enjoy CBD with me!_

 <!-- _Note that you will need to have [Docker](https://www.docker.com/) installed._ -->